ReproNim/neurodocker/examples/README.md

 # NeuroDebian Freeze

 Use this with NeuroDebian distributions to pin the `apt` sources to a specific date (and optionally time).
 This can greatly help to produce a reproducible container specification, because all calls to `apt-get update` will point to the same snapshots of packages.
 Please see the script [`nd_freeze`](http://neuro.debian.net/pkgs/neurodebian-freeze.html) for more information.
-THe usage is as follows:
+The usage is as follows:

 ```shell
 neurodocker generate [docker|singularity] --base=neurodebian:stretch --pkg-manager=apt \